Quick Links

 Pupils recognise how conflicting demands on the country/environment may happen.

-Pupils understand that an environment and people’s lives can be affected by actions and events.
+Pupils understand that an environment and people’s live can be affected by actions and events.

 Skills: